raspberrypilearning/world-builder/en/step_2.md

 Right-click on your NPC scene and choose 'Save As'.

-You can delete any GameObjects that you don't want in your new world.
+Delete any GameObjects that you don't want in your new world.
 If you think you might want to use a GameObject later, you can deactivate it by unchecking the box next to its name in the Inspector.

 ![The inspector window for the NPC Dog GameObject with the active box unchecked.](images/path)